Hire a Student

 Work-Study Program:

-- Work-study students must demonstrate financial need by filing the FAFSA.
+- Work-study students must demonstrate financial need by filing the FAFSA and accepting work-study aid through GoPFW

 - The federal government pays 75 percent of wages; the employing department pays 25 percent.
 (America Reads tutors are funded 100 percent by the federal government.)

-- Work-study earnings are not considered income when determining eligibility for financial aid the following year; wages are considered when calculating need-based financial aid for the following year.
+- Work-study earnings are not considered income when determining eligibility for financial aid of the Free Application for Federal Student Aid (FAFSA).
+All other wages for work are used in calculating financial aid on the FAFSA.

-- Work-study students have an earnings limit listed on the award letter.
+- Work-study students have an earnings limit listed on their award letter.

 - Work-study students must meet minimum half-time enrollment requirements.